 Never correspond with a prisoner about the facts of the crime.
 If you do, you may be creating a record that could kill your new friend on retrial.
 Never ask questions about the case.
 Maintain confidentiality.
-Don't share information with a prisoner about another prisoner.
+Don't share information with an inmate about another inmate.